 The Third Annual Toxies Awards for Bad Chemical Actors was held June 24, 2012 at the Silent Film Theatre in Hollywood.
 It was A Fracking Night to Remember!
-Photos by Michael Collins/EnviroReporter.com, Chico Cortinas, G. McCarthy/Gary Leonard Photography & Dale Ramicone/EnviroReporter.com
+Photos by Michael Collins/EnviroReporter.com, Chico Cortinas, G. McCarthy/Gary Leonard Photography & Dale Ramicone for EnviroReporter.com

-Rich Cusano Handle: SimiRich Inspector Alert detecting in Counts Per Minute (CPM) 1,281 special radiation tests as of March 15, 2015 [NEWEST TO OLDEST READINGS IN DESCENDING ORDER]
+Rich Cusano Handle: SimiRich Inspector Alert detecting in Counts Per Minute (CPM) 1,285 special radiation tests as of June 2, 2017 INACTIVE [NEWEST TO OLDEST READINGS IN DESCENDING ORDER]

 The fifth column was waiting By Michael Collins Los Angeles magazine – December 1996 In 1942, a Japanese submarine fired sixteen poorly aimed shells at the coastline north of Santa Barbara — the first foreign assault on the continental United States since 1812.
 Property values plunged up and down the […]